linode/apl-docs/docs/for-devs/console/services.md

 ## Configuring exposure (ingress)

-Exposure controls wether internet exposure should be enabled or not.
+Exposure controls whether internet exposure should be enabled or not.
 Two options exist:

 - `No Exposure`: Choose to expose services in-cluster only (default).